samalatesta/samalatesta.github.io/_pages/portfolio.md

 permalink: /research/
 author_profile: true
 ---
+I earned my PhD in Biostatistics from Boston University, where I worked with Laura White to develop statistical methods that advance tuberculosis (TB) epidemiology.
+My doctoral research focused on integrating complex data sources and addressing methodological challenges to better understand TB disease dynamics among key populations.

-I am a Postdoctoral Research Fellow in the Boston University Clinical HIV/AIDS Research Training Program at Boston Medical Center.
-I earned my PhD in Biostatistics from Boston University, where my doctoral work focused on developing statistical methods to better understand tuberculosis (TB) disease dynamics among key populations.
-My current work focuses on developing and applying diverse modeling techniques to study TB transmission.
+Currently, I am a Postdoctoral Research Fellow in the Boston University Clinical HIV/AIDS Research Training Program at Boston Medical Center.
+In collaboration with Karen Jacobson’s group at BMC, I study TB transmission using a range of modeling approaches—including phylodynamics and mathematical models—to investigate how pathogens spread and how interventions can shape epidemics.

-## Research Interests
-My research sits at the intersection of **biostatistics**, **infectious disease epidemiology**, and **global health**.
-I am particularly interested in:
-- Developing **statistical methods** for **integrating diverse data sources**, including genomic, clinical, and surveillance data.
-- Applying **modeling techniques** such as phylodynamics and mathematical models to understand the spread of infectious diseases.
-- Using these methods to study **tuberculosis** and other pathogens, with the goal of informing prevention and control strategies.
--
-<p>My research focuses on understanding how infectious diseases spread and developing statistical methods to analyze complex data.
-I study <strong>tuberculosis (TB)</strong> and <strong>methicillin-resistant <i>Staphylococcus aureus</i> (MRSA)</strong> transmission, combining epidemiologic and genomic data to uncover patterns of spread.</p>
+I also work with Ashlee Earl’s group at the Broad Institute to study the transmission of methicillin-resistant Staphylococcus aureus (MRSA) in healthcare settings.
+Across these projects, I focus on combining statistical innovation with applied epidemiology to address pressing questions in infectious disease research.

-<p>Much of my <strong>statistical methods</strong> work is done in collaboration with my thesis advisor, <strong>Laura White</strong>.
-Applied <strong>TB</strong> projects are conducted with <strong>Karen Jacobson's group</strong> at Boston Medical Center, and <strong>MRSA</strong> research is done with <strong>Ashlee Earl's group</strong> at the Broad Institute.
-Alongside these applied projects, I create statistical tools and open-source software to enable more accurate modeling, inference, and data sharing for infectious disease research.
-Below are selected projects and tools from these research areas.</p>
+Alongside these collaborations, I develop statistical tools and open-source software that enable more accurate modeling, inference, and data sharing for the broader infectious disease research community.

 <!-- Statistical Methods -->
 <h2>Statistical Methods</h2>